goldrush71/goldrush71/README.md

 DELTARUNE: 🏁 and 🏳️‍⚧️

-New Vegas: 🐕, but it did the thing it does to most would-be men who play that game
+New Vegas: 🐕 but it did the thing it does to most would-be men who play that game

 Super Smash Bros Ultimate: 🎮 i play Incineroar :3

-Sekiro: 🎮, even though its hard
+Sekiro: 🎮 <sup> even though its hard</sup>

 Elden Ring: 🏁 and 🏳️‍⚧️